luxxle/luxxle-core/docs/plaster.md

 # 🩹 Plaster and semantical patching

-Plaster is an experimental tool being introduced in Brave to allow us to apply changes to upstream sources files, by relying on regex transformations for to search for patterns and apply substitutions.
+Plaster is an experimental tool being introduced in Luxxle to allow us to apply changes to upstream sources files, by relying on regex transformations for to search for patterns and apply substitutions.